TransitScreen/CityMotion-Plugin/Documentation/api-documentation/CityMotion-Plugin-Documentation.md

 To clarify the base URL domains used in this documentation:

-- https://citymo.io is our short link service that conceals the longer endpoint URL.
-Most users with a basic integration will be given this URL.
+- https://citymo.io is our short link service that conceals the longer endpoint URL and parameters.
+Most basic integrations will use this URL.

-- https://citymotion.io is the direct endpoint which is appended query parameters.
-It is preferred only advanced integration users use this endpoint.
+- https://citymotion.io is the direct endpoint to which query parameters can be appended.
+Only advanced integration users should use this endpoint.

 # Integration Use Cases

-CityMotion-Plugin is intended to be used in the following ways:
+CityMotion-Plugin can be used in the following modes.
+Depending on your use case, you may have purchased Location Code or you may have access to Coordinates mode.

-1. *Location Code* - A URL referencing a `locationCode` that provides a fixed location with pre-determined cards (ie: https://citymo.io/{LOCATION_CODE} or https://citymotion.io/?key={KEY}&locationCode={LOCATION_CODE})
+1. *Location Code* - A URL referencing a `locationCode` that provides pre-determined cards for a fixed location like a building (ie: https://citymo.io/{LOCATION_CODE} or https://citymotion.io/?key={KEY}&locationCode={LOCATION_CODE})

   - *In-App* - Load this URL in a WebView inside your third-party app.
-This supports most features except for external app links.
+This supports all features except external app links.

   - *In-App with Plugin Code* - Load this URL in a WebView using our Plugin wrapper code.
-This supports all features including external app links.
+This supports all features.

   - *External Browser* - Load this URL in a Safari browser (triggered from your app).
-This supports all features without use of wrapper code.
+This supports all features without use of wrapper code, but takes users out of your app.

-2. *Coordinates* - A URL referencing a `coordinates` (latitude, longitude) that will query our API for information at that spot. (ie: http://citymotion.io/?key={KEY}&coordinates={LAT,LNG})
+2. *Coordinates* - A URL referencing `coordinates` (latitude, longitude) that will query our API for information at that spot. (ie: http://citymotion.io/?key={KEY}&coordinates={LAT,LNG})

   - *In-App* - Load this URL in a WebView inside your third-party app.
 This supports most features except for external app links.